-Mental illness is the number one health issue facing young people worldwide.
+Mental health problems are the most common health issues facing young people worldwide, according to the Global Burden of Disease Study 2017.
 One in four Australians aged 16–24 will experience mental illness in any given year.

 For children and young people, intervention early in life and early in mental illness can reduce its duration and impact.
 Without access to mental health services, young people are at risk of ongoing problems that may affect their engagement with education and employment, and lead to greater contact with human services and the justice system.